-This year, 2021, the North Salem Improvement Society marks its ninetieth year.
+This year, 2022, the North Salem Improvement Society marks its ninety-first year.
 Few people realize the extent of the Society’s involvement in our community since its founding in 1931.
 For a sampling of our accomplishments. please visit the History page.

 The Society strives to keep everyone up-to-date on the latest information on handling waste and recycling materials, energy saving tips, how to “go green” and “live green,” and so much more.
 Reducing, Reusing and Recycling is so important if for no other reason than the cost of garbage collection!
 Working with the town we hope to be expanding our E-Waste collection program this year.

 But the Society is only as strong and successful as its membership and that is why we are constantly reaching out to you to join us and volunteer whatever time you may have to broaden our list of projects.
 Please consider completing the enclosed membership form and sending it back with your contribution.